eschwabe/eschwabe.github.io/_posts/2016-03-27-data-structures.markdown

 #### Algorithms:
 - **Runner**
-  - Use two pointers to iterate through list
+  - Use two pointers to iterate through list.
-  - Increment at different rates to search for middle (p1 at 1x, p2 at 2x, p1 ends up in middle)
+  - Increment at different rates to search for middle of list.
+  - P1 at 1x, P2 at 2x, P1 ends up in middle.

 #### Efficiency:
 - Access:     O(n)